 Let us now focus on the concept of activity.
 What is the essence of biological activity?
-The chemical point of view can help: is declared active any biological object which is the locus of both exchanges (gas, liquids, nutrients, molecules...) and transformations (chemical transformations), which result in maintaining the integrity of the object.
+The chemical point of view can help: any biological object which is the locus of both exchanges (gas, liquids, nutrients, molecules, etc.) and transformations (chemical transformations), which result in maintaining the integrity of the object, is declared active.
 At this point the problem of time granularity arises.
 If one observes a biological object with a very small step of time, some (short) inactivity phases can appear.
 Thus, the object can be considered as inactive if and only if its inactivity is recorded on a large enough interval of time.
 From a wider point of view, the inactivity of a biological object is stated on a statistical basis.
+Basically, biological objects are systems.
+In other words, their activity is correlated with the exchanges and transformations (of matter and energy) between the parts of the system and between the system and its environment.
+As a first result of these few considerations, we can say that the activity of a biological system consists of (i) tracking the internal/external exchanges and transformations, (ii) verifying the integrity of the system, then (iii) drawing a statistic.
+Finally, one can consider that the definition of biological activity we sketched above is rather consistent with the definition of the quantitative activity in DEVS: 'the sum of both internal and external discrete events over a simulation time period is equal to the quantitative activity of the system'.